1 – Establish Trust

 Role of Family

-Though young people state that family is important to them (Sloyer et al., 2023) and can be a source of joy and support (The Trevor Project, 2022), almost half of youth surveyed say that fear of getting parent or caregiver permission is the reason they do not have access to mental health care (The Trevor Project, 2023).
+Though young people state that family is important to them (Sloyer et al., 2023) and can be a source of joy and support, almost half of youth surveyed say that fear of getting parent or caregiver permission is the reason they do not have access to mental health care.
 On the flip side, youth cited being more comfortable having difficult conversations with parents and caregivers than health care providers (Sloyer et al., 2023).
 This presents parents and guardians the opportunity to bridge the gap between youth and providers by helping youth access information about mental health and substance use from trusted and affirming sources.
-Parents and caregivers can help ease fears about receiving care by proactively supporting youth – not just when they are accessing mental health care, but also when they seek affirming care.
-Parents and caregivers can use this resource to support their LGBTQ+ youth in connecting with an affirming health care provider.
+Parents and caregivers can help ease fears about receiving care by proactively supporting youth.

 This project is supported by the Centers for Disease Control and Prevention (CDC) of the U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling $1,500,000 with 100% funded by CDC/HHS.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement by, CDC/HHS or the U.S. Government.